gebruederheitz/.github/CONTRIBUTING.md

 ## DDEV / Docker

 For working locally you need to use [ddev](https://ddev.readthedocs.io/).
-We use the default ports (80 & 443) of ddev to develop, but if you need to run ddev on different ports you can alter the global config with the ports values you find in the [configuration reference](https://ddev.readthedocs.io/en/stable/users/configuration/config/).

 Some repos use docker directly.
 But it is a dependency of ddev anyways, so we just mention it here.